 - 1. Financial need as determined by the Free Application for Federal Student Aid (FAFSA) Need Analysis - 2.
 Admission as a regular student - 3.
 Enrollment in a Financial Aid eligible associates degree or technical certificate program - 4.
 Evidence of satisfactory academic progress according to the ASUMH Satisfactory Academic Progress Policy - 5.
-Completion of the ASUMH Financial Aid Data and Title IV Authorization Form
+Completion of Title IV Authorizations